 Career Outlook for Nurses in Maine

-Maine’s status as a “compact state” makes it especially appealing to students interested in exploring the nursing field in different regions.
-Short-term travel nurse positions are popular among professionals who have been in the field for a few years, and many opportunities exist in the areas of disaster relief and public health or at professional and political advocacy organizations.
+Maine's status as a "compact state" makes it especially appealing to students interested in exploring the nursing field in different regions.
+Professionals who have been in the field for a few years favor short-term travel nurse positions, and many opportunities exist in the areas of disaster relief and public health or at professional and political advocacy organizations.

 Biggest Hospitals in Maine

 Students interested in entering the field of nursing can benefit from choosing a school in a state with large hospitals.
 In addition to offering more opportunities in the form of student fellowships and internships, the presence of larger employers also increases the likelihood of finding employment.
-Hospitals are a great place for new nurses to gain experience at the beginning of their careers, and large medical institutions typically offer extended workplace training to new hires; smaller operations may not be able to provide this opportunity.
+Hospitals allow new nurses to gain experience at the beginning of their careers, and large medical institutions typically offer extended workplace training to new hires; smaller operations may not be able to provide this opportunity.

 - MaineHealth: With 11 member hospitals and four affiliates, MaineHealth is the largest healthcare provider in Maine.
 The care network employs 18,000 people and serves more than a million patients across 12 Maine and New Hampshire counties.
 MaineHealth encompasses a cooperative of 1,500 employed and independent physicians, a community-based behavioral and mental healthcare network, and a centralized laboratory.

 - Eastern Maine Medical Center: Located in Bangor, EMMC employs around 4,000 people and serves the northern two-thirds of Maine.
-EMMC is a level II trauma center and is a part of the Life Flight network.
+EMMC serves as a level-II trauma center and part of the Life Flight network.
 Founded in the late 19th century as a five-bed general hospital, EMMC is now a 411-bed medical center and a major primary care provider for Bangor and the surrounding area.

 Additional Nursing Resources in Maine

-The MSNA is Maine’s chapter of National Nurses United , a countrywide network of direct care RNs who advocate politically on behalf of their profession.
+- Maine State Nurses Association: The MSNA is Maine's chapter of National Nurses United, a countrywide network of direct care RNs who advocate politically on behalf of their profession.
 The MSNA focuses on healthcare policy that affects Maine patients and nurses and takes part in industry advocacy on the national level.